Azure/Enterprise-Scale-for-AVS/BrownField/Networking/Step-By-Step-Guides/Expressroute connectivity for AVS without Global Reach/readme.md

 nva1AvsFacingIp="10.10.10.69"

 #
-# ASN number announced by the BGP-capable NVA's.
+# ASN number announced by the BGP-capable NVAs.
 Choose any ASN not included in Azure's reserved range (65515-65520) and not used in your network.
 #
 nvaAsn="65111"